 Managers will want to summarize by several of these dimensions simultaneously.
 For example, a category manager wants to track products before and after a promotion, by region and manufacturer.
 Business intelligence software plays an important role here – a data warehouse or database can support multiple types of aggregations and enable flexible analysis across dimensions instantly.

-In forecasting, the higher the level of aggregation, the more accurate the forecast.
+In demand forecasting, the higher the level of aggregation, the more accurate the forecast.
 In an over-simplified explanation, forecast errors decline as the level of aggregation grows, and, more specifically, the standard deviation of the noise terms grows as the square root of the number of units being aggregated declines.

 However, the relevance of greater accuracy depends on the business situation.
 While a quarterly forecast for a chain may be mathematically easier to achieve than a weekly forecast for a store, if your company requires weekly forecasts you’ll need to work harder to understand how to use and communicate disaggregated forecasts that have more volatility and lower accuracy.